-With cooler weather, political turmoil and rising COVID cases, comfort food—that you don't have to cook—is just what the doctor ordered.
+With cooler weather, comfort food—that you don't have to cook—is just what the doctor ordered.
 Whether you're craving some classic southern comfort or asian cuisine, Austin restaurants make staying home fun.

 Here are 17 restaurants offering cozy takeout food.